-Possible musculoskeletal outcomes when text entering on a mobile phone

-In Paper III and IV phone size and task affected the biomechanical events.
+Possible musculoskeletal outcomes when text entering on a mobile phone In Paper III and IV phone size and task affected the biomechanical events.
 When the young adults used their own phone, which was smaller, the median and peak muscle activity in the FDI was higher (III) and the thumb was less abducted (IV) compared with using the standard phone.
 When text entering, the muscle activity was higher in four of the six muscles compared to when talking.

 In Paper III and IV the individual factors gender, working technique and probably anthropometry affected the biomechanical events.
 Females had higher muscle activity levels in the extensor muscles in the forearm and in the abductor pollicis longus compared to males (III).
 Furthermore, females tended to work in greater thumb abduction, to move their thumbs with higher velocities and to have fewer pauses in the thumb movements which could explain the higher muscle activity in the extensor muscle and the abductor pollicis longus (III).
 The differences in muscle activity and thumb abduction may be explained by differences in anthropometry between females and males.
-The higher muscle activity in the extensor muscle activity in the found larger changes in rated perceived exertion (detect sensation) in the hand for females (IV).
-Sitting or standing affected the muscle activity was probably caused by a lack of arm support in the standing position.
+The higher muscle activity in the extensor muscle and the thumb abductor may have resulted in the found larger changes in rated perceived exertion (detect sensation) in the hand for females (IV).
+Sitting or standing affected the muscle activity in the trapezius and the thumb abduction (III).
+This higher muscle activity was probably caused by a lack of arm support in the standing position.
 In Paper IV forearm support affected muscle activity in the trapezius, one or two hands grip and the observed velocity in the thumb movements affected the muscle activity in the extensor muscle in the forearm, and one or two thumbs press technique affected the velocity and the pause pattern in the thumb movements.